Summer is here, London is open again, and we’re ready to celebrate.

 ‘Outdoor dining’ – two words we’ve googled more than ever over the past few months.
 The Wigmore’s garden terrace makes it all worthwhile.
 Blending relaxed pub-like connotations (think lobster rolls, chunky chips. and posh scotch eggs) with the luxury of its adjoining hotel, The Langham, The Wigmore combines two quintessentially British themes in one.
 Splendid.

-Pantechnicon's Eldr, South Kensington
+Pantechnicon's Eldr, Belgravia

-Food, drink, and creativity combine in this picturesque spot in South Kensington.
+Food, drink, and creativity combine in this picturesque spot in Belgravia.
 Browse the fashion and lifestyle store on the ground floor en route to the bright, airy dining space upstairs, where city escapism and a dash of Nordic culture awaits.
 The perfect place to settle in for an afternoon of small plates, pretty drinks, and overdue catch-ups, you’d be forgiven for forgetting you were in the centre of the capital when the sun’s out and the cocktails are flowing.
 Need further convincing of this concept store’s cooler-than-cool allure?
 ‘Follow the fox’ to Café Kitsuné on the ground floor for a coffee to go.